 Vipera Secures Strategic Acquisition of 750 Antminer S21E XP Hydro 860TH/s Units from Bitmain

-Vipera expands its cryptocurrency mining capacity by acquiring 750 Antminer S21E XP Hydro units from Bitmain, boosting both efficiency and performance.GERMANY, September 27, 2024 /EINPresswire.com/ -- Vipera, a leader in cryptocurrency mining solutions, is excited to announce the acquisition of 750 Antminer S21E XP Hydro 860TH/s units from Bitmain, the global titan of mining hardware technology.
+Vipera expands mining capacity with the acquisition of 750 Antminer S21E XP Hydro 860TH/s units from Bitmain, boosting efficiency and performance for 2024.RUSSIA, September 27, 2024 /EINPresswire.com/ -- Vipera, a leader in cryptocurrency mining solutions, is excited to announce the acquisition of 750 Antminer S21E XP Hydro 860TH/s units from Bitmain, the global titan of mining hardware technology.
 This acquisition is part of Vipera's strategic expansion to increase its mining capacity and enhance operational efficiency.
 Delivery is expected to be completed in November 2024, making these units available just in time to optimize performance for the upcoming year.

 State-of-the-Art Mining Technology: Antminer S21E XP Hydro